Overview: importing fish and shellfish

 Import fees under SFCR:

-- the charges for the two different classes of fish import licences will no longer be applied; these will be replaced by the 2-year licence issued under SFCR which has a proposed cost of $250.
-This will be a savings to importers
+- the charges for the two different classes of fish import licences will no longer be applied; these will be replaced by the fee for a 2-year licence issued under SFCR.

-- prior to SFCR, product that was being imported and being directed for further processing in a federally regulated established was charged a flat import fee of $30 per shipment.
-This will continue under SFCR meaning there will be no change for importers
+- prior to SFCR, product that was being imported and being directed for further processing in a federally regulated established was charged a flat import fee per shipment.
+Under SFCR, the CFIA will continue this approach.

 - prior to SFCR, product that was being imported and not being directed for further processing was charged import fees that were calculated based on the product type, weight and classification of the licence (Basic or QMPI).
-In an effort to keep costs stable for importers, the CFIA is proposing to continue this approach.
-For example:
+Under SFCR, the CFIA will continue this approach.

 The CFIA's inspection scheme established under the FIR focused on obtaining reasonable assurance that imported fish products consistently met Canadian standards and requirements.
 The CFIA inspections were tied to product type and producer, with the following inspection triggers: